Raw Food Diet: The ultimate detox

 Geeta says you should see some pretty amazing results in your body and your health with this new way of life:

-"Typically, once you start with the raw food diet you find that all bloating issues disappeared, your skin glows, you eat less, get hungry later, sleep better and you have more energy.
+"Typically, once you start with the raw food diet you find that all bloating issues disappear, your skin glows, you eat less, get hungry later, sleep better and you have more energy.

 It encourages a high intake of fruit and vegetables - always a good thing!
 It also claims to stop bloating, increase energy levels, encourage weight loss and revive the body's natural bounce and balance.